 Change is almost always incremental, so some of the companies we work with may still make products that we neither endorse nor eat or drink ourselves.
 Yet we continue to be dedicated to pushing them as far as we can in the right direction—not by scolding but by providing positive incentives and practical programs.
 The good news is we are ﬁnding that more and more food companies are recognizing that many Americans want to eat healthier, and that our eﬀorts are leading companies to supplement (or in some cases, reformulate) their product lines with healthier options.
 Oldways is very pleased to be a part of this evolving process.

-Foundation support comes from The Walmart Foundation for the African Heritage and Health Program.
+In the past, we recieved foundation support comes from The Walmart Foundation for the African Heritage and Health Program.